-Amino Acids: The Science of Balanced Brain Health Support
+Amino Acids: The Science of Normal, Balanced Brain Health Support

-On this page, we introduce the clinical research and science supporting D5 and NeuroReplete.
-This information provides the basics on how these formulations support serotonin and the catecholamines, which play a significant role in supporting brain, gut and overall health.
+On this page, we introduce the scientific research supporting D5 and NeuroReplete.
+This information provides the basics of how these formulations support normal serotonin and the catecholamines, which play a significant role in supporting normal brain, gut and overall health.

-CHK Nutrition’s amino acid formulas provide balanced support of the following neurotransmitters:
+CHK Nutrition’s amino acid formulas provide normal balanced support of the following neurotransmitters:

 - Serotonin – known to control mood, appetite, sleep, memory, learning, and temperature regulation.

 - Dopamine, norepinephrine, and epinephrine (the catecholamines) – known to control movement, balance, motivation, and the drive for reward.